openstack-archive/valence/README.rst

 =========================

-Valence is a service for lifecycle management of pooled bare-metal hardware infrastructure such as Intel(R) Rack Scale architecture which uses Redfish(TM) as one of the management protocols.
+Valence is a service for lifecycle management of pooled bare-metal hardware infrastructure which uses vendor specific drivers to interact with the dis-aggregated resources from respective vendors such as Intel(R) Rack Scale architecture which uses Redfish(TM), NEC developed Express Ether hardware which uses expether driver as management protocols.

 :Free software: Apache license
 :Wiki: https://wiki.openstack.org/wiki/Valence